 Migraine is more than just a headache.
 It is a complex neurological condition with a wide range of symptoms, including severe head pain, disturbed vision, sensitivity to light, smells, and sounds, and nausea and vomiting.

 Migraine apps can help people track their symptoms, identify their triggers, manage their pain, and connect with other users with the condition.
-Research suggests that tracking in an electronic diary allows users to capture more real-time data than tracking in paper diaries.

 Factors that may trigger migraine include hormonal changes, foods, beverages, stress, sensory stimuli, changes in the wake-sleep pattern, physical factors, variations in the environment, and certain medications.